-Prof. Marcio Iorio Aranha (Editor-in-Chief, Universidade de Brasília - BRAZIL), Prof. Ana Frazão (Universidade de Brasília - BRAZIL), Prof. André Rossi (Utah Valley University - USA), Prof. Clara Luz Álvarez González de Castilla (Universidad Panamericana - MEXICO), Prof. Francisco Sierra Caballero (Universidad de Sevilla - SPAIN), Prof. Fabio Bassan (Università degli Studi Roma Tre - ITALY), Prof. Hernán Galperin (University of Southern California - USA), Prof. João Alberto de Oliveira Lima (Universidade do Legislativo - BRAZIL), Prof. Juan Manuel Mecinas Montiel (Centro de Investigación y Docencia Económicas, CIDE - MEXICO), Prof. Liliana Ruiz de Alonso (Universidad San Martín de Porres - PERU), Prof. Lucas Sierra (Universidad de Chile), pROF. Luís Fernando Ramos Molinaro (Universidade de Brasília - BRAZIL), Prof. Murilo César Ramos (Universidade de Brasília - BRAZIL), Prof. Raúl Katz (Columbia University - USA), Prof. Roberto Muñoz (Universidad Técnica Federico Santa María - CHILE)
+Prof. Marcio Iorio Aranha (Editor-in-Chief, Universidade de Brasília - BRAZIL), Prof. Ana Frazão (Universidade de Brasília - BRAZIL), Prof. André Rossi (Utah Valley University - USA), Prof. Clara Luz Alvarez (Cofetel - MEXICO), Prof. Diego Cardona (Universidad EAN - COLOMBIA), Prof. Fabio Bassan (Università degli studi Roma Tre - ITALY), Prof. Flavia M. S. Oliveira (Universidade de Brasília - BRAZIL), Prof. Francisco Sierra Caballero (Universidad de Sevilla - SPAIN), Prof. Hernán Galperin (University of Southern California - USA), Prof. Jerônimo Siqueira Tybusch (Universidade Federal de Santa Maria - BRAZIL), Prof. João Alberto de Oliveira Lima (Universidade do Legislativo Brasileiro - BRAZIL), Prof. Juan Manuel Mecinas Montiel (CIDE - MEXICO), Prof. Liliana Ruiz de Alonso (Universidad San Martín de Porres - PERU), Prof. Lucas Sierra (Universidad de Chile - CHILE), Prof. Luís Fernando Ramos Molinaro (Universidade de Brasília - BRAZIL), Prof. Murilo César Ramos (Universidade de Brasília - BRAZIL), Prof. Raúl Katz (Columbia University - USA), Prof. Roberto Muñoz (UTFSM - CHILE)

 The RDET publishes one annual issue released on May uninterrupted since May 2009.